Like love, the course of running a successful business never did run smoothly.

 Chalk it up to the sheer number of variables – on both a macro and a micro level – that a business has to deal with.
 Regardless of how much time and effort you pour into planning things out, success is never going to be linear.
 Instead, it’s dotted with peaks and troughs, twists and turns.
 And those peaks and troughs can seem magnified unless your business is agile and flexible enough to handle change with aplomb.

-That flexibility and agility is rarely a happy accident, but rather the result of a concerted effort to build a foundation that is able to adapt as circumstances change and your business grows.
+That flexibility and agility is rarely a happy accident, but rather the result of hiring a freelance risk management consultant and a concerted effort to build a foundation that is able to adapt as circumstances change and your business grows.

 Here are three essential skills you’ll need to ensure your foundation is one that can grow as your business does.